 We prefer to have four letters of recommendation in support of each applicant to assist in our holistic review process, however will accept three if a student encounters challenges.
 If possible, we encourage students to obtain at least one letter from an individual in the department of pediatrics (e.g. chair, clerkship director, faculty attending, mentor, etc.) and one from an individual in the department of internal medicine (e.g. chair, clerkship director, faculty attending, mentor, etc.).
 The other two letters can be assigned at the applicant's discretion; however, we strongly encourage letters from individuals who have worked with you in a clinical, mentoring, leadership, or scholarly capacity to facilitate commentary on your clinical acumen, work ethic, dedication, and interpersonal communication skills.
 We recognize that all students may not be able to get a letter from a supervisor in the department of pediatrics and internal medicine and recommend using the guidelines in the previous sentence if they experience difficulty.

-We anticipate sending invitations to interview in early October 2021.
-The number of interview invitations we will send out will match the number of interview slots we have available and will be sent out in unison.
+To allow ample time for our holistic review of applications, we plan on sending out our interview invitations in the afternoon of Monday, October 10th.
+If we complete our reviews before that date, we may send out our invitations earlier.
+The number of interview invitations we send out will match the number of interview slots we have available and will be sent out in unison.
 We will continue to send out invitations for interviews thereafter on a rolling basis as cancellations occur.

-We will be conducting virtual interviews for the 2021-2022 application season in accordance with the recommendations from the MPPDA, AAIM, APPD, and Coalition for Physician Accountability.
-We anticipate that we will be interviewing in from late October 2021 to early January 2022.
+We will be conducting virtual interviews for the 2022-2023 application season in accordance with the recommendations from the AAMC, APPD, and our institution's Office of Graduate Medical Education.
+We anticipate that we will be interviewing in from mid October to late December 2022.

 Our decision process is made by a diverse committee that completes a holistic review of each applicant and the qualities they will bring to our program.
 This committee consists of many of the people you will meet on your interview day, all of whom participate in implicit bias training on an annual basis.
 We also strive to adhere to all of the NRMP Match Policies in our selection process.
 We attempt to limit our post-interview communication with applicants to align with recommendations from AAIM.
 However, we are open to answering any questions that applicants may have after they interview with us.
 You can learn more about our recruitment practices by reading our Commitment to Ethical Equitable and Transparent Recruitment Practices.